liliancaesarbio/scaptotrigona_microbiome/README.md

 # Folder: Microbiome and MAG-Encoded Functions
 Contains custom scripts used for coding sequence predictions, recovery of region-specific coverage, and functional enrichment analyses.

+Interpreters required to run code/scripts: Bash, Python

-Software used in this section includes: Prokka, eggnog-mapper, DRAM, R
+Other software used in this section includes: Prokka, eggnog-mapper, DRAM

 External databases: eggNOG DB v.5.0.2